mixx3/mixx3.github.io/index.md

     *MSU student union*

-    I was engaged in the development of microservices in the association of students of Moscow State University.
+    I am developing microservices in the MSU Students' Association.
 Developed two microservices from scratch, a library for working with one of the     microservices.

     During my work I deal with: **python3**, **fastapi**, **sqlalchemy**, **redis**, **pydantic**, **pytest**, **docker**, **GitHub Actions**, **asyncio**, **postgresql**

 * ### Pet project

-    A module for database migrations has been implemented - changing the structure of the database (or changing table structures) without data loss.
+    A module for database migrations - changing the structure of the database (or changing table structures) without data loss.
 The following tasks have been solved:

    -Creating and modifying objects in the database